chiarabigi/strawberry_picking_order_prediction/README.md

 ## Usage

+### Get bbox and occlusion properties

+Download DETR checkpoint from: https://drive.google.com/file/d/1fmmrY3Z-DwKdr1_M8XX5tUic_yaqKK5E/view?usp=sharing

+Then follow the instructions of the README inside detr folder

+### Get bbox and ripeness property

+Download Detectron2 checkpoint from: https://drive.google.com/file/d/1j62QIjH1Uq3YPmM59WrT9VnbOzYVb-EN/view?usp=sharing

+Go to detectron2/inference_dyson_keypoints.py and add the path to the images you want to process in the variable 'img_dir'.

+Then cd to the detectron2 folder and run:

+python inference_dyson_keypoints.py

+If you have troubles installing detectron2 package, check: https://detectron2.readthedocs.io/en/latest/tutorials/install.html

 ### EXPERIMENT: from raw image to image with white patch on target

 Go to experiments.py and put the path to your image in the variable 'image_path'.
+You also need to have the detr model checkpoint downloaded.
 Then:

 python experiments.py